flintlib/flint/doc/source/acb_mat.rst

     Sets *res* to the product `vA`, (resp. `Av`), where *res* and *v* are seen as row (resp. column) vectors.
 The lengths of the vectors must match the dimensions of *A*.

+    The underscore methods do not allow aliasing between *res* and *v*.

 Gaussian elimination and solving
 -------------------------------------------------------------------------------